martig7/martig7/README.md

 ## Hi there, I'm Giancarlo!

 I'm a CS/Math dual undergraduate at Rennselaer Polytechnic Institute.
 I'm currently most comfortable with python, with my specialty being webscraping with beautiful soup and selenium.
 I use these to write scraping scripts for two websites related to degree planning at RPI, YACS and HASSPathways.
+I additionally rewrote much of the HASSPathways frontend/backend for HASSPathwaysV2.
+I'm currently working on Submitty.

 To Learn:

 Databases,

-LLM/Machine Learning
+LLM/Machine Learning,

-php
+php,

 If you want my help on any projects feel free to reach out: